-Are you planning a honeymoon (or romantic getaway) in the sun but not sure when to go, and where?
+Are you planning a honeymoon in the sun but not sure where and when to go?

-Our month-by-month warm weather guide provides an instant snap-shot of average weather conditions around the world.
-You can easily assess what the weather is usually like at the best honeymoon destinations in the world.
+Our month-by-month warm weather guide provides an instant snap-shot of average weather conditions at each of the best honeymoon destinations in the world.

 If you are planning a long haul trip, just remember that seasons reverse between the Northern and Southern Hemispheres: i.e. winter in Europe is summer in Australia and the South Pacific, and vice versa; mid-winter in Australia is July and August – the peak summer holiday in Europe!

 Beach-loving couples wondering 'when and where to go' for their honeymoon have a wide choice of fabulous honeymoon destinations around the world.

 The Northern Hemisphere contains all of Europe, North America, Central America and the Caribbean as well as around two thirds of Africa, a small slice of South America and the majority of Asia, excluding Indonesia.